This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai and UAE work visa and permits

-To facilitate foreign workers, the government of the UAE has established multiple work visas and permits that cater to different types of employment and work arrangements.
+To facilitate foreign workers, the UAE government has established multiple work visas and permits that cater to different types of employment and work arrangements.
 These visas and permits are designed to simplify the process of living and working in the UAE and ensure that foreign workers are legally employed and protected under the labor laws of the country.

 Freelance